Skyscanner/eslint-plugin-backpack/README.md

 ### use-tokens

-Available just for colors (for now) will prevent the use of a hardcoded color if a Backpack token is available for the given value.
+Available for colours and length values.
+Will prevent the use of a hardcoded colour if a Backpack token is available for the given value.

 ### auto-import-tokens